benjiman/lambda-json/README.md

 # lambda-json

-Proof of concept using lambda functions to extract values from JSON
+Exploring an idea of using lambda functions to extract values from JSON

 ```java
 String input = "{ \"id\": 1111, \"name\": \"Kat\" }";